Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Introduction

-In this paper, we propose \name, a diffusion-based method that implicitly accounts for the user's body size without requiring any fine-tuning.
-Our core observation is that any human's full-body pose can be decomposed into a ``scale-free pose'' and a scale-dependent component.
+In this paper, we propose \name, a diffusion-based method that implicitly accounts for the user's body shape without requiring any fine-tuning.
+Our core observation is that any human's full-body pose can be decomposed into a "scale-free pose" and a "scale-dependent" component.
 For human poses, the scale-free pose can be imagined as a template human body whose skeletal joints (e.g., shoulders, elbows, hip, knees, etc.) are rotated appropriately to create a given pose.
-The scale-dependent component is the location of the joints in 3D space.
-Forward kinematics relates the scale-free pose, along with the body size, to the scale-dependent component.
+The scale-dependent component is the joint locations in 3D space.
+Forward kinematics relates the scale-free pose, along with the body shape, to the scale-dependent component.
 Since the sensors give $\langle$rotation, location$\rangle$ measurements from $3$ body joints, it is possible to estimate a distribution of scale-free poses from rotational measurements alone.
 Then, the location measurements can be used to sharpen this distribution to poses that best explain the measurements.
 This decomposition lends itself to an inverse problem formulation, shown visually in Fig. \ref{fig:formulation}a.
-Using $\langle$rotation, location$\rangle$ measurements from $3$ body joints---head and two wrists---{\name} aims to track the locations of all $22$ body joints, necessary to fully define the full 3D pose of a human.
+Using $\langle$rotation, location$\rangle$ measurements from $3$ body joints---head and two wrists---{\name} aims to track the locations of all $22$ body joints, necessary to fully define the 3D pose of a human.

 {\name}'s inverse problem formulation can be sketched as follows.
-We train a Diffusion model conditioned on \textit{rotational measurements} from existing datasets; this gives us a conditional prior on scale-free poses.
-When inferring a specific user's pose, we use the user's body size to scale up/down the scale-free pose, and compare against \textit{location measurements} to estimate a likelihood of the pose.
+We train a Diffusion model conditioned on \textit{rotational measurements} from existing datasets; this gives us a conditional prior over scale-free poses.
+When inferring a specific user's pose, we use the user's body shape to scale the scale-free pose, and compare it against \textit{location measurements} to estimate the likelihood of the pose.
 This likelihood term requires propagating a Gaussian random variable through a nonlinear operator.
-We prove this propagation can be approximated as a Gaussian, and use the likelihood as an inverse kinematics guidance term to guide the diffusion denoising process.
+We prove that this propagation can be approximated by a Gaussian and use the likelihood as an inverse kinematics guidance term to guide the diffusion denoising process.
 The denoised result is a sequence of full-body poses---samples from the posterior---that best explains the 3-point measurements for that specific user.
-Through extensive experiments, we show promising generalization results on the AMASS \cite{amass} dataset across a wide range of body sizes and shapes.
+Through extensive experiments, we demonstrate promising generalization across a wide range of body shapes and shapes on the AMASS dataset \cite{amass}.